andOlga/umineko-catbox-english/README.md

 - [Umineko Project](https://umineko-project.org), a similar translation work done for the PS3 version of Umineko, which serves as the base for the translated script and images used in the patch.
 - The original translation of the PC version of Umineko by [The Witch Hunt](https://witch-hunt.com).
 While their work isn't being used directly, without these people Umineko would have never made it to the West in any form at all.
 - And, of course, the game itself, created by 07th-Expansion and producted (sic) by Entergram.
 Please buy the game on the [eShop](https://store-jp.nintendo.com/list/software/70010000012343.html) or [PSN](https://store.playstation.com/ja-jp/product/JP0741-CUSA16973_00-UMINEKOSAKUZZZZZ) to support the creators.
+  - Please *do not* buy the version of the game that is available on Steam, as it won't support Entergram whatsoever since they had no involvement with that release.
+This version is also not compatible with this patch in any way, and is significantly inferior to the console releases (no voice acting, worse visuals, worse UI, missing content).

 ## Progress
 The final goal of the patch is to translate the entire game into English, including all of the new content.